Find answers and general information about the traffic analytics tools in HubSpot.

-Will deleting contacts remove them from the sources report?
+Will deleting contacts remove them from the Sources tab?

 Yes.
-If you delete a contact, they will be removed from the count of contacts or customers generated by a specific source in the sources report.
+If you delete a contact, they will be removed from the count of contacts or customers generated by a specific source in the Sources tab.
 Learn more about what happens when you delete contacts in HubSpot.

 What happens when I change a contact's lifecycle stage back from Customer?

 By default, the Sources tab will calculate customers based on the lifecycle stage of the contacts in your database.
-If any contacts who were already counted as a customer change to a different lifecycle stage, the sources report calculations for the customer and customer conversion rate reports will update.
+If any contacts who were already counted as a customer change to a different lifecycle stage, the Sources tab calculations for the customer and customer conversion rate reports will update.